The holiday season ends with advertisers pausing their holiday campaigns. The effects of which are immediately noticeable in publishers’ earnings.

 The start of January sees two patterns coming together: The Post-Holiday slump and the quarterly buying cycle.

-Ad spend in Western markets peaks in November/December as advertisers try to capitalise on the high conversion rates during the spending spree surrounding Thanksgiving, Black Friday and Christmas.
-Budgets are ramped up then cut suddenly again as the spending frenzy ends.
+Ad spending in Western markets peaks in November/December as advertisers try to capitalize on the high conversion rates during the spending spree surrounding Thanksgiving, Black Friday, and Christmas.
+Budgets are ramped up and then cut suddenly again as the spending frenzy ends.

-Come January the budgets are often far more conservative to balance the spend of the previous quarter as well as to reflect the decreased sales opportunity of the new season.
+Come January, the budgets are often far more conservative to balance the spending of the previous quarter as well as to reflect the decreased sales opportunity of the new season.
 Fewer bids and lower bids conspire to cause many CPMs to tumble.

 Big, scary drops in January aren’t nice, but they aren’t unusual either.
 This is a common pattern.
 It doesn’t necessarily mean anything is broken or that you need to roll out drastic changes (that might interfere with recovery).